 4. Dr. Bronner’s Castile Soap

-There are many brands of castile soap out there, but I find Dr. Bronner’s to be a great value for an exceptional product.
-It is all vegetable based, fair trade, organic and completely biodegradable.
+There are many brands of castile soap out there, but I find Dr. Bronner’s to be a great value for an exceptional product. (you can find it here) It is all vegetable based, fair trade, organic and completely biodegradable.
 It’s very easy to get as it can be ordered online or found at popular stores like Target.
 Castile soap can be used for many things, but we primarily use it for showering.
 It can be used as shave gel, body wash, shampoo and even toothpaste.
 I re-use an old 32-ounce shampoo bottle and put ¼ cup of castile soap and the rest water.
 This combination seems to work well, but again, you can add various essential oils depending on taste and effectiveness as well.
 It will be a bit more watery then you may be accustomed to but, believe me, it works delightfully.
 It also has an oil base, so I find that even with my thick hair I usually do not need any conditioner.
 The diversity of uses is amazing and at $10-$15 per 32-ounce bottle, figured with conservative dilution levels, it is far more cost effective than most shampoos or body washes, regular or green.